travetto/travetto/module/model-elasticsearch/README.md

 This module provides an [`elasticsearch`](https://elastic.co)-based implementation of `ModelSource` for the [`Model`](https://github.com/travetto/travetto/tree/master/module/model) module.
 This source allows the `Model` module to read, write and query against `elasticsearch`.
 In development mode, the `ModelSource` will also modify the `elasticsearch` schema in real time to minimize impact to development.

-All that is needed to use the `ModelSource` is to register it with the [`Dependency Injection`](https://github.com/travetto/travetto/tree/master/module/di) module.
+Out of the box, by installing the module, everything should be wired up by default.
+If you need to customize any aspect of the source or config, you can override and register it with the [`Dependency Injection`](https://github.com/travetto/travetto/tree/master/module/di) module.

 **Code: Wiring up the Elasticsearch Model Source**
 ```typescript